DrozmotiX/ioBroker.switchbot-hub/README.md

 Each position/value change will require 1 API call.
 To avoid reaching the limit to soon, proper intervall time must be defined during beta testing

+#### Control of SwitchBot
+- No status provided from API if switch is in position on or off [See issue Add Switch Mode Status to API for Bots](https://github.com/OpenWonderLabs/SwitchBotAPI/issues/20)
+- The adapter will always craete 2 states, press (toggle SwitchBot) and state (set On/Off).
+  - If your device is set to Switch, the press command will fail!
+  - If your device is set to Press, the state On/Off does not reflect the real value but just trigger a press

 ## ToDo
 [ ] Code stability & optimization
 [ ] API error handling  & messages